diegobonilla98/Music-From-Nature-Patterns/README.md

 2. Use `label_picture.py` to label the picture:
 ![](./a/cayb0.png)

 3. Use the .npy data generated in the `main.py` to create the melody.
 You can try different distances, audio length or notes length.
+It can also use music scales when the parameter `autotune` is `True`.
 4. Done!